xebia/essentials/no-museum.md

 ---

 layout: card
 category: craftmanship

 ---

 Prevent your code base from turning into a museum

 ---

-<p>There is no point in keeping dead code lying around in
-      your code base.
+There is no point in keeping dead code lying around in your code base.
 Get rid of it.
 Your version history will always allow you to get it back if you need to.
-The same goes for commented-out code: get rid of it.</p>
+The same goes for commented-out code: get rid of it.

-<p>Keeping your codebase free of reminiscences of the past
-      will make it easier to navigate and understand.</p>
+Keeping your codebase free of reminiscences of the past will make it easier to navigate and understand.

 ---

 ### Also known as